ay-tishka/continuos-can/README.md

 ## Results:

-In current repository you can see $`2`$ implementations - for simple 1D case and for CIFAR10.
+In current repository you can see $`2`$ implementations - for simple 1D case and for CIFAR10 with using $F_\phi(x_t, t)$ (without additional limits and proving of correctness).
 In both cases model works not so good, it is unstable and generates bad samples.

 In CIFAR10 we can see many image parts similar to real images, but the quality is bad.
 May be we should tune parameters (because of gans problems), may be implements some ideas from discussion, but may be I am wrong somethere.
 But generations that are sometimes good and formulas simplicity and beauty gives me hope :)